 The Alfred Denny Museum, The Arctic Monkeys Room and Kelham Island: 111 Places in Sheffield That You Shouldn’t Miss

-A new illustrated guide book is set to showcase Sheffield to a whole new audience of visitors, as 111 Places in Sheffield That You Shouldn’t Miss launches next week at the University of Sheffield.
+A new illustrated guide book showcasing Sheffield to a whole new audience of visitors was recently launched at the University of Sheffield.

-From its bars, beauty spots and industrial heritage, to the room where the Arctic Monkeys cut their first album, acclaimed author Michael Glover uncovers the quirkier side of Sheffield and picks out some the city’s hidden highlights.
+From its bars, beauty spots and industrial heritage, to the room where the Arctic Monkeys cut their first album, acclaimed author Michael Glover uncovers the quirkier side of Sheffield and picks out some the city’s hidden highlights in the new book 111 Places in Sheffield That You Shouldn’t Miss.

-The guidebook highlights the Alfred Denny Museum of Zoology, located in the University of Sheffield’s Department of Animal and Plant Sciences, Sheffield’s famous Henderson’s Relish and the ‘glass-roofed oasis’ of the Winter Garden as just a few of city’s hidden gems.
+The guidebook highlights the Alfred Denny Museum of Zoology (located in the University of Sheffield’s Department of Animal and Plant Sciences), the original home of Sheffield’s famous Henderson’s Relish, and the ‘glass-roofed oasis’ of the Winter Garden as just a few of city’s hidden gems.

 “We are delighted to now see this book on the shelves which firmly places Sheffield as one of the wonderful cities around the world to visit.”